On this page:

 We provide a range of SDA properties to meet the needs of people with disabilities that require modified accommodation.
 The Disability Homes Victoria unit has been created to develop a standalone function responsible for owning, managing, and renewing the department’s Specialist Disability Accommodation (SDA) in accordance with NDIS and departmental requirements.
 Disability Homes Victoria is responsible for tenancy agreements, relationships with Supported Independent Living (SIL) providers and maintenance and development of SDA properties.

-Once you have SDA included in your individual NDIS plan, you can search and apply for vacancies via the Housing Hub website.
+Once you have SDA included in your individual NDIS plan, you can search and apply for vacancies via the apply for vacancies via the Housing Hub website.
+As part of your application, you will need to submit the Specialist Disability Accommodation application form (Word, 176 KB).

 People who live in SDA pay rent and SDA funding which is funded by NDIS.
 The rent is a percentage of Commonwealth Disability Support Pension and Assistance payments.